SM Megamall

-SM Megamall, simply known as Megamall, is the third largest shopping mall in the Philippines and the thirteenth largest in the world that is developed and operated by SM Prime Holdings.
-It is located in Ortigas Center, Mandaluyong, Philippines.
+SM Megamall, formerly known as SM Megamall Ortigas and colloquially known as Megamall, is a shopping mall located in Ortigas Center, Mandaluyong, Philippines, developed and operated by SM Prime Holdings.
+Opened in 1991, it is the third SM Supermall, after SM North EDSA and SM City Sta.
+Mesa.
+It is the third largest shopping mall in the Philippines and one of the largest malls in the world.
 The mall occupies a land area of approximately 10 ha and has a total floor area of 474000 m2.
-The mall has a maximum capacity of 4 million people.
+The mall has a maximum capacity of 4 million people attracting over 350,000 shoppers on weekdays and over 500,000 shoppers on weekends.

 History

 Henry Sy Sr. through First Asia Realty loaned ₱1 billion from the Philippine National Bank and Citibank, an unprecedented amount at the time, in April 1989 to fund the development of SM Megamall.
 The mall began construction in 1989 and opened its doors on June 28, 1991.
-It is the third SM Supermall ever built by Sy after the SM City Sta.
-Mesa and SM City North EDSA.
-The SM Megamall was the largest mall in the country for a 17-year period, but when the SM Mall of Asia was built in 2006, it was ranked third largest in the country by floor area at that time, measuring 331,679 sqm of total retail floor area and after SM City North EDSA (which ranks first in the country and second in the world).
-It also boasted the first ice skating rink, which was temporarily removed in 2009 but was replaced by the new skating rink at a new location in 2014, as well as one of the first trade halls, the Mega Trade Hall, in the country.
+It was the third SM Supermall built after SM City Sta.
+Mesa and SM North EDSA.
+SM Megamall was the largest mall in the country for a 17-year period, but when the SM Mall of Asia opened in 2006, it was ranked third largest in the country by floor area at that time, measuring 331,679 sqm of total retail floor area and after SM City North EDSA (which ranked first in the country and second in the world).
+It also boasted the first ice skating rink, which was temporarily removed in 2009 but was replaced by the new skating rink at a new location in 2014, as well as one of the first trade halls, the Megatrade Hall, in the country.
 The new skating rink was the venue for the speed skating and figure skating at the 2019 Southeast Asian Games.

 Since its inception in 1991, SM Megamall expanded with the addition of the Mega Atrium in 2008, Building C in 2011 and the Mega Fashion Hall in 2014, bringing the total retail floor area to 474,000 sqm.
 In 2018, SM partnered with Cal-Comp Technology (Philippines) Inc. for the provision of its New Era AI (Artificial Intelligence) Robotic service robots stationed at SM Megamall by the first quarter of 2019.

 Location

 The mall is located in the Ortigas Center, one of Metro Manila's premier central business districts and shopping hubs, at the portion encompassed by Mandaluyong City.
-It stands along the main EDSA thoroughfare and Doña Julia Vargas Avenue.
-The mall is almost adjacent to the Ortigas MRT Station and EDSA Carousel's Ortigas station, as well as the Shaw Boulevard MRT station.
+It stands along the main EDSA (C-4 segment) thoroughfare and Julia Vargas Avenue.
+The mall is almost adjacent to the Ortigas MRT-3 station and EDSA Carousel's Ortigas station, as well as the Shaw Boulevard MRT-3 station.
 The mall is also located to nearby malls such as the Robinsons Galleria, St. Francis Square, The Podium, the Shangri-La Plaza, and Starmall EDSA Shaw and landmarks such as the Asian Development Bank Headquarters, Saint Pedro Poveda College, University of Asia and the Pacific, BDO Corporate Center, The Podium West Tower and the San Miguel Corporation Headquarters.

-Buildings

-The mall currently has 968 shops and is separated into five buildings, namely Building A, Building B, Building C; Building D, which is also known as the Mega Fashion Hall; and the Mega Atrium.